 Then Peter said to him in reply: “Look!
 We have left all and followed you;

 question, Peter!
-Again, analyzing the Greek gives us more insight.
+Again, analysing the Greek gives us more insight.
 Peter does

 not use the word for sell, “pwlew”.
 He uses “aqhkamen“